teodozjan/lacuna-cookbuk/README.md

 lacuna-cookbuk
 ==============

-Script helps [lacunaexpanse.com](https://us1.lacunaexpanse.com/) players finding what plans can be made with their glyphs.
+Script helps [lacunaexpanse.com](https://us1.lacunaexpanse.com/) players doing boring tasks like moving glyphs to one place that can make plans from them.

 ~~There could make better version someday.
 Now I wanted it only for [Halls of Vrbansk](http://community.lacunaexpanse.com/wiki/halls-of-vrbansk)~~